g0rbe/CEH/19_Cloud_Computing.md

 - Intended to facilitate the understanding of the requirements, uses, characteristics and standards of cloud computing

-#### Actors
+## Actors

-- **Cloud Consumer** : A person or organization that maintains a business relationship with, and uses services from cloud providers
+- **Cloud Consumer** : A person or organization that maintains a business relationship with, and uses services from cloud providers.
 - **Cloud Provider** : A company or individual that delivers cloud computing based services and solutions to businesses and/or individuals.
-- **Cloud Auditor** : A party that can conduct an independent assessment of cloud services
+- **Cloud Auditor** : A party that can conduct an independent assessment of cloud services.
-- **Cloud Broker** : An entity that manages the use, performance and delivery of cloud services, negotiates relationships between providers and consumers
+- **Cloud Broker** : An entity that manages the use, performance and delivery of cloud services, negotiates relationships between providers and consumers.
-- **Cloud Carrier** : An intermediary that provides connectivity and transport of cloud services from providers to consumers
+- **Cloud Carrier** : An intermediary that provides connectivity and transport of cloud services from providers to consumers.

 ## Cloud Computing Threads